How to Encourage Creativity in a Child

 Did you know that creativity can be both taught and learned?
 While some kids are naturally imaginative thinkers, there are plenty of ways to foster ingenuity and draw out the creative spirit in all children!

 Practicing innovative thinking will help children grow to explore their curiosities and take on challenges to solve problems on their own — and creative problem-solving skills have been shown to provide mental health benefits and future advantages for kids.
 Keep reading to uncover inspiration and try fun, hands-on activities to ignite your child’s creativity.

-Building an Innovation Mindset
+Building an I Can Invent Mindset

 - Design Thinking: Work with your child to embrace the superpower of empathy as they come up with solutions that can help the people they care about.

 - Confidence: Make sure your child knows they are a capable creator by encouraging them to put their ideas into action.
 Help your child use their imagination and build their confidence as an awesome, creative problem solver with this STEM activity.

 - Creative Problem Solving: Encourage your young innovator to think outside the box — sometimes even silly ideas can inspire an impactful solution.
 Is their backpack too heavy?
 Do they struggle to reach the top shelf?
 Allow your child to explore their own pesky challenges while learning to be a solver.

 - STEM: In our ever-evolving world, STEM (science, technology, engineering and mathematics) is all around us.
 Support your kid’s curious questions as they explore STEM concepts.